Programs, Events & Services for Faculty

 » Learn about the Engaged Faculty Speaker Series Sessions

 Presentations & Meetings About ASL & CEL Course Designation

 Courses that have been designated as Academic Service-Learning (ASL) or Community-Engaged Learning (CEL) through the Center for Civic Engagement are now labeled as such in the BANNER online course registration system.
 However, in order for courses to be designated, faculty must fill out an application form.
 Information submitted through the application form will be reviewed by the CCE and a committee of faculty members who will provide suggestions and recommendations (if necessary) on how to ensure the course passes the designation process.
 If departments and/or individual faculty members would like someone to walk them through the application process, please contact the faculty engagement associate at email@example.com to set up a time to meet.

 » Learn about ASL & CEL Course Designation

 One-on-one Assistance with Project and Course Development

 Wondering how to incorporate a community component into your course?
 Not sure how to construct a syllabus for your Service-Learning class?
 Interested in engaging with the community is some way but not sure how to start?
 Need a sounding board to help you explore or develop a project in the community?
-Please contact Faculty Engagement Associate Jessica Arends to set up a time to meet and talk through these questions.
+Contact the faculty engagement associate at firstname.lastname@example.org to set up a time to meet and talk through these questions.

 » Learn about Community-Engaged Course Development